Rshrimali17/Delivery_HTB/index.md

 ### Description:

-Luanne is an easy-level machine active on HackTheBox.
+Delivery is an easy-level machine active on HackTheBox.

 ### Difficulty: